troessner/ecircle/README.md

 * logon (only for debugging purposes)
 * send_parametrized_single_message_to_user

-See the rdoc for details on arguments and return values: [TODO Add link]
+See the [online API documentation](http://rubydoc.info/github/troessner/ecircle/master/frames) for details on arguments and return values

 To do
 -------------